natural-affinity/rojo-ajax-toolkit/README.md

 This is a custom-built, cross-browser AJAX toolkit that I developed while working at IBM in 2007 as part of the DB2 Health Monitor Sample application bundled with the DB2 Starter Toolkit for PHP.
-This was one of the very first AJAX toolkits that was developed, and released at a time when almost no commerical frameworks were available, or were in their infancy (e.g. DOJO).
+This was one of the very first AJAX toolkits that was developed and released at a time when almost no commerical frameworks were available, or were in their infancy (e.g. DOJO).